decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

 ## Reliable Broadcast Properties
-There are just two properties:

 **(validity)**: If the leader is non-faulty then eventually all non-faulty parties will output the leader's input.

-**(agreement)**: If some non-faulty party outputs a value then eventually all non-faulty parties will output the same value (this property is sometimes called *totality*).
+**(totality)**: If some non-faulty party outputs a value then eventually all non-faulty parties will output a value.

+**(agreement)**: All non-faulty parties that output a value, output the same value.

-Since this protocol is supposed to work in the asynchronous model, both these properties use the term *eventually*.
+Since this protocol is supposed to work in the asynchronous model, these properties use the term *eventually*.
 This term is often used in asynchrony to indicate that no matter what the adversary does and for how long it delays messages, some event will occur after a bounded number of message processing at each party (assuming a bounded threshold adversary).

 ## Reliable Broadcast